 There is no restriction to limiting the support to non-for-profits only; for profits are considered

-The recommendation to support ethnic and linguistic groups is valid for the first round, but this is to be revisited in future rounds.
+The recommendation to prioritize support to ethnic, linguistic and cultural groups is valid for the first round, but this is to be revisited in possible future rounds.
 The WG sees the first round as a learning experience and agrees that a limited, identifiable and generally non- controversial set of applicants to receive support is the best approach, particularly considering the timing and pace of the New gTLD program.

 WG recognizes there might be applicants from Africa that are disadvantaged for a whole host of reasons, political, economic, linguistic, logistical, etc. However, there is no intent to automatically qualify/prioritize an applicant for support based on a specific continent of origin/establishment.
 One must take into account countries, entities within a continent and country have diversity in financial status and needs.